Rika290/Rika290/README.md

-- 👋 Hi, I’m Rithika
+- 👋 Hi, this is  Rithika
--  I’m interested to work in the field of  Data Science
+-  An aspiring Data Analyst  interested to learn  and gain professional experience in the field of Data Science
--  I’m currently learning  the skills and doing few projects related to them.
+-  I am currently doing few projects related to Analysis, Machine Learning.

 <!---